shivanshjayara/TFOD2_Setup/README.md

 ```bash
 pip install git+https://github.com/philferriere/cocoapi.git#subdirectory=PythonAPI
 ```
+*At first it may not install directly at this stage.
+So wait for theinstallation of COCO API step.*

 All the above commands can be written inside the init_setup.sh file also.
 To commit the changes in the github we need to initialise our gitub repository.
 We can also do it in init_setup.sh file'